 If you are always working on making the internal things that drive you stronger and better, you will pull through this.

 The key is to own your life because no one else will do it for you.

-It is time to Start your Outdoor Life!
+It is now time for you to START!

-Thank you for going through all ten lessons!
+Thank you for going through all ten lessons with me!

-You now have a head start on a better outdoor life and some of the first tools you need to begin building an outdoor business.
+You now have a huge head start on a better outdoor life and some of the first tools you will need to begin building an outdoor business.

 Don’t know where to go next?

-Also check out my 7-Part Pricing Guide for some insight into how you determine your competition, market forces, and ultimately what to charge your customers.
+Next, I would like you to please check out my free 7-Part Pricing Guide for some insight into how you determine your competition, market forces, and ultimately what to charge your customers.

-Finally, please subscribe to the Merchants of Dirt podcast for weekly strategies and advice to further your outdoor business knowledge.
+Finally, please subscribe to the Merchants of Dirt podcast to hear what I have to say on the latest strategies and advice.

 Thank you for visiting Reckoneer!